wsfuller/opt-wide-outside/README.md

 ### Update user role

-1. Go to your Supbase Dashboard
+1. Go to your Supabase Dashboard
 1. Click SQL Editor
 1. Click New query
 1. Run the following SQL and click Run